-Wow — a huge stream of new visitors from MetaFilter today.
-Welcome to you all: I hope you enjoy the site!
+Welcome to Transit Maps: I hope you enjoy the site!
 If you’re looking for something specific, the best way to find things is by searching Tumblr tags.

 Copy and paste the URL syntax above and add what you’re after to the end of it.
 If it’s a multi-word search term, use hyphens between the words (e.g., “New York” would become “new-york”).
 I tag city names, states, countries, mode of travel and more pretty comprehensively: this page gives some good tags to start out with.
 Give it a try!

-It’s that time once again, where I recap the top ten most-viewed posts for the last four months, as well as an all-time list from Transit Maps’ inception back in October 2011.
+As usual, it’s time for the thrice-annual review of the top ten most-viewed posts (as recorded by Google Analytics) for the last four months, as well as an all-time list from Transit Maps’ inception back in October 2011.

-Without further ado, here’s the list for posts viewed between January 1st — April 30th, 2012:
+First, here’s the list for posts viewed between September 1st — December 31st, 2013: